 - Assessment visit to the candidate’s school to assess for QTS

-2 years full-time equivalent previous teaching experience (some of which may
+- A minimum of 2 years full-time equivalent previous teaching experience (some of which may have been overseas)

 For overseas applicants:

-All documents not in English should have been officially
+- All documents not in English should have been officially translated

 Each stage is charged separately in retrospect.
 UEL will invoice schools only so, if candidates are to pay their own fees, they will need to negotiate with their employing schools how reimbursements will be made.
 There are no bursaries available for the AOR.